• Skip to primary navigation

 • Season generously with salt and then pour in the lemon juice.

-Salt & pepper, 1 tbsp lemon juice
+Salt & pepper, 1 tablespoon lemon juice

 • Finally, stir in the cooked spaghetti until it is well coated in the sauce.
 Tongs will help you to make sure the spaghetti gets well coated but not mashed up.